alexewerlof/am/README.md

-A simple, light and unified way to run a top level async function asynchronously, addressing some quirks.
+A simple, light and unified way to run a top level async function, addressing some quirks.
+Its main use case is for CLI utilities.

 > **Do I really need this?** No, if you are asking.
 Yes, if a simple IIFE doesn't do the job and you find yourself dealing with unexpected bugs and copy/pasted workarounds.

-* 0️⃣ No dependency
-* Works in the browser and Node
 * Works with `async` functions, native or custom promises
+* Sets the process exit code to non-zero in case of an error
+* Handles unhandled promises
 * 🐭 [Minimal and readable code](./index.js)
 * ⚠ When run in node, sets the process exit code to a non-zero value
 * 🏳 Can run both `async` or synchronous functions